Rajinikanth says he won’t enter politics, cites health complications

 On being asked about his health, the actor had then said that doctors had advised him against entering politics after undergoing a kidney transplant.
 But, he was willing to make sacrifices for the people of Tamil Nadu.

 Rajinikanth had announced his entry into politics on New Year’s Eve in 2017.
-He started the Rajini Makkal Mandram in early 2018 as a precursor to his political party.
+He started the Rajini Makkal Mandram in early 2018.
 However, ahead of the 2019 Lok Sabha elections, he refused to contest the polls or enter into an alliance with any political party.

 In October, the actor had said that he would take a decision on entering politics at an “appropriate time”.
 His comments came after a letter containing details on the actor’s poor health was shared widely on social media.
 The letter, which was believed to be written by Rajinikanth himself, indicated that his plans to join politics were doubtful due to health concerns amid the coronavirus pandemic.
 The actor disowned the letter, but admitted that its content about his health was true.